 Genetic Search is our implementation of the procedure described by Balakrishnan and Jacob (1996).
-We start with a population of size 300, consisting of potential solutions obtained using targeted individual-level searches (optionally, random starting solutions may be generated).
+By default, we start with a population of size 300, consisting of potential solutions obtained using targeted individual-level searches (optionally, random starting solutions may be generated).
 In each iteration ("generation") we generate half as many new solutions as the size of our population (300/2=150 if using the defaults) by "mating" the most fit members of the original population.
 Then, we cull the population to the original population size by discarding the least fit solutions.

 Each child has a combination of the parents' characteristics.
 For non-interpolable variables, the child receives the value of one parent or the other with equal probability, subject to a certain degree of random mutation.
 For interpolable variables the child's value is a random one, rectangularly distributed between the parents' values.
 Also, the child's value is subjected to "mutation" by adding a normal random variable.

-For continuous variables (where you have specified Is Continuous) on the Attribute Info dialog, Genetic Search often returns optimal or near-optimal solutions that do not fall on the increments included in the study.
+For continuous variables (where you have specified Is Continuous) on the Attribute Info dialog, Genetic Search often returns optimal or near-optimal solutions that do not fall on the levels included in the study.
 You can constrain the solutions to fall on the levels or on specific increments between the levels by specifying a step size in the =Range( ) instruction.

 For single objective searches (such as maximizing share of preference or profit, but not both), as a measure of success we use the objective value for the best member of that generation.
-The default is to stop when three successive generations have failed to show improvement, although the user may modify that setting.
+The default is to stop when five successive generations have failed to show improvement, although the user may modify that setting.

 A strength of Genetic Search is that it is theoretically possible that the final population may include near-optimal members who are high on different peaks, and in these cases Genetic Search is less vulnerable to local optima.
 In our initial work, we have seen this only occasionally, and for these unusual cases Genetic Search consistently returns good solutions.
 For the most part we find that the faster "steepest assent" methods (e.g. Grid) also consistently achieve near-optimal solutions.